Today, wood bending is most often used to create wooden instruments along with popular home décor items, including toys and crafts.

 Basically, you are making the part of wood thinner by kerfing and making the cuts that make the wood flexible and easy to curve.

-With the advantage there are also a few disadvantages of this wood bending method like:
+With the advantage there are also a few disadvantages of this wood bending method:

 - It weakens the wood piece

-- Cannot be easily done at home and needs certain skills
+- It cannot be easily done at home and needs certain skills

-- Cuts and bent part need to be covered up with a sheet like laminate
+- Cuts and bent parts need to be covered up with a sheet-like laminate

 b) Chemical Impregnation